sominw/vqamd_floyd/README.md

 4. Install the pre-requisites from ``requirements.txt`` & run ``tests/init.py`` to check if all the required packages were correctly installed:

         $ pip install -r requirements.txt
-        $ python test/init.py
+        $ bash run_me_first_on_floyd.sh

-You should see an output - ``Imports successful.
-Good to go!``

-## Directory Structure

-#### Top-Level Structure:

-    .
-    .
-    ├── data                     # Data used and/or generated
-    │   ├── preprocessed
-    ├── src                    # Source Files
-    │   ├── trainMLP.py
-    │   ├── utils.py
-    │   ├── requirements.txt
-    │   ├── evaluateMLP.py
-    ├── test                    # Testing modules (including those for random-control experiments) │   ├── init.py
-    ├── LICENSE
-    └── README.md
-    .
-    .

-#### Files' Description

-## Running Tests

-## Contributing to VQAMD
+## Contributing to VQA

-We welcome contributions to our little project.

-### Issues

-Feel free to submit issues and enhancement requests.

-### Contributing
+I welcome contributions to this little project.
+If you have any new ideas or approaches that you'd like to incorporate here, feel free to open up an issue.

 Please refer to each project's style guidelines and guidelines for submitting patches and additions.
 In general, we follow the "fork-and-pull" Git workflow.